The Benefits of Driving an Electric Car

 Charging your electric car at work

-While you can use a rapid charger (usually found in motorway service stations) for around £6.50 for 100 miles of charge (roughly).
+Rapid chargers (usually found in motorway service stations) cost around £6.50 for 100 miles of charge (roughly).

 Road tax, or Vehicle Excise Duty (VED), is calculated based on a car’s tailpipe fumes.
-Pure electric cars are zero emission so don’t pay any road tax!
+Pure electric cars are zero emission so don’t pay any road tax regardless of the original listing price.

 No Congestion or Zone Charges